 - This is what can drive customers away in an instant.
 So, be wary of using heavy images and videos, especially on the home page or specific landing pages.

-8. Will the blog be integrated within the website?
-Or will it be coded on WordPress andthen integrated with the website separately?
+8. Will the blog be integrated into the website?
+Or will it be coded on WordPress and then integrated with the website separately?

 - It gives you the opportunity to utilize all your keywords judiciously and come up with engaging original content.

-- Since most good blogs are on WordPress, you will need to know if the website comes pre-integrated or if the two will be linked post development.
+- Since most good blogs are on WordPress, you will need to know if your WooCommerce development service provider gets it integrated with your ecommerce website or not

 9. Does the website come pre-integrated with a consolidated payment gateway?

-- Not only do you need a pre-integrated payment gateway, you need it to be robust and high on security (laden with SSL encryption and other important standards).
+- Not only do you need a pre-integrated payment gateway, but you also need it to be robust and high on security (laden with SSL encryption and other important standards).